Edge-preserving noise for diffusion models: Additional results

-\Cref{fig:appendix_cat_res128}, \Cref{fig:appendix_celeba_res128}, \Cref{fig:appendix_church_res128}, \Cref{fig:appendix_cat_res512} and \Cref{fig:appendix_celeba_res256} show more generated samples and comparisons between IHDM, DDPM on all previously introduced datasets.
+\Cref{tab:appendix_quantitative} shows quantitative FID comparisons using latent diffusion \cite{rombach2022high} models on all the baselines. \Cref{fig:appendix_cat_res128}, \Cref{fig:appendix_celeba_res128}, \Cref{fig:appendix_church_res128}, \Cref{fig:appendix_cat_res512} show more generated samples and comparisons with DDPM on all previously introduced datasets.
 In ~\cref{fig:appendix_human_sketch_dataset} we show samples for the Human-Sketch $(128^2)$ data set specifically.
 This dataset was of particular interest to us, given the images only consist of high-frequency, edge content.
 Although we observed that this data is remarkably challenging for all methods, our model is able to consistently deliver visually better results.
-Note that although we report FID scores for this data set, they are very inconsistent with the visual quality of the samples.
-This is likely due to the Inception-v3 backbone being designed for continuous image data, leading to highly unstable results when applied to high-frequency binary data.

 \Cref{fig:appendix_trans_pt_ablation} shows an additional visualization of the impact $\TransitionPt$ for the LSUN-Church ($128^2$) dataset. $\TransitionPt=0.5$ works best in terms of FID metric, consistent to the results shown in \cref{sec:ablation}.